Julian/regret/docs/before-you-deprecate.rst

       compatibility in the context of your package?
 Is it important?
 Is it unimportant (sometimes it won't be!)

+    * in the event a backwards incompatible change is made *unintentionally*, perhaps due to the introduction of a bug, is fixing the backwards incompatibility itself allowed as a backwards incompatibility in a successive release?
+Does the answer change if the bug is unnoticed for a long while?

     * how will changes to the deprecation policy itself be done?

 Your policy will likely fail to predict all of the intricate